 The Categorical Program and the Primary Care Program are three-year programs that provide core clinical training in internal medicine and meet the requirements of the American Board of Internal Medicine (ABIM).
 Completion of either program qualifies the candidate as board-eligible in internal medicine.
 The principal difference between Mass General’s Categorical and the Primary Care Programs is the amount of time allocated to training and education in the ambulatory setting.
-Candidates may apply to any or all of our programs, but will complete one.
+Candidates may apply to any or all of our programs, but will only match with one.

 Provides residents with standard-setting health care training in a wide variety of rotations and leadership roles.